-- 3.52 The key Energy issues for the Nottingham City area are: - The ability for new developments to access gas and electricity services without adverse impacts on existing provision; - Maximise potential for generation and use of green energy from water, wind, sun, ground and waste sources. - 3.53 This section considers the potential for new developments to be supported by appropriate energy infrastructure including Electricity, Gas and Green Energy.
+- 3.57 The key Energy issues for the Nottingham City area are: - Providing the ability for new developments to access gas and electricity services without adverse impacts on existing provision; - How to maximise potential for generation and use of green energy from water, wind, sun, ground and waste sources. - 3.58 This section considers the potential for new developments to be supported by appropriate energy infrastructure including Electricity, Gas and Green Energy.